-Al Fursan (full name: Fursan al Emarat; English: The Knights/Knights of the Emirates) are the aerobatic team of the United Arab Emirates Air Force.
-They fly seven MB-339As painted in black and gold, to symbolise the desert and the riches of the oil hidden beneath it.
-They are famous for their exceptional smoke generators, which produce thick plumes of black, white, red and green.
+Al Fursan (full name: Fursan al Emarat; English: The Knights/Knights of the Emirates) is the aerobatic team of the United Arab Emirates Air Force.
+They fly seven MB-339As painted in black and gold, to symbolise the seven emirates of the UAE, with the colours denoting the desert sand and the riches of the oil hidden beneath it.
+The team is famous for their exceptional smoke generators, which produce thick plumes of black, white, red and green.

 Active: 2010-present